Other Articles You May Like

 Once you’ve completed your iridology training, your annual salary may vary depending on your specific job title—naturopathic doctor, holistic nurse, and so on.
-However, most iridologists earn about $75 for an in-office iris analysis and consultation.
-Analysis of slides or digital images may cost more—usually between $75 and $125.
+However, most iridologists charge between $60 and $125 for an in-office iris analysis and consultation.
+Analysis of slides or digital images may cost more—usually between $100 and $150.

 Is an Iridology Career Right for You?